Our top pick for

-Virgin Money UK PLC is a banks-regional business based in Australia.
-Virgin Money shares (VUK) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Virgin Money has a trailing 12-month revenue of around $1.1 billion.
+Virgin Money is a banks-regional business based in Australia.
+Virgin Money shares (VUK) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Virgin Money has a trailing 12-month revenue of around $1.8 billion.
 If you're looking to buy shares, check out the steps below.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 However, this is not a recommendation.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 |6 months (2021-12-24)||-31.47%|

 Valuing Virgin Money stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Virgin Money's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

 Virgin Money's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 3x.
 In other words, Virgin Money shares trade at around 3x recent earnings.

 That's relatively low compared to, say, the P/E ratio for the ASX over the 12 months to December 2019 (32.14).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.